KaterinGorbachev/KaterinGorbachev/README.md

 ## Hi there 👋

+My innate ability to break gadgets and my desire to find simple and convenient solutions to everyday problems combine in my way of developing applications, always with a focus on testing first development.

 <!--
 👋 Hi there!
 I'm Katerina Gorbacheva.
 👀 My interests span across website design, data science, software testing, legislation around the Internet, and the history of art.